alexandretea/ddti/README.md

 the decision tree, using slave nodes to execute tasks such as computing entropies.
 The algorithm building the decision tree is based on Quilan's C4.5.
 The algorithm only handles categorical attributes.
+The algorithm only handles categorical attributes.
+The provided datasets should not contain headers.

 Written in C++14.